cansik/yolo-mask-detection/README.md

 ```

 After the training, the resulting weights should be in the `/training/backup/` folder.
+For instructions regarding YOLOv4, head over to [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet).

 ### Inferencing
-The weights have been trained on an image size 416x416.
+The weights have been trained on an image size 416x416 (PRN & tiny) / 608x608 (YOLOv4).
 It is also possible to inference it with a lower model size to increase the speed.
 A good performance / accuracy mix on CPUs has been discovered by using an image size of 128x128.

 The model itself is fully compatible with the opencv dnn module and just ready to use.